SQ9MDD/mavic-mini-battery-info/README.md

-# DJI Mavic Mini Battery Info
+# DJI Mavic Mini Battery Info (ported to platformIO)

 Because Mavic Mini battery has not charge level indicator (like other DJI batteries) with this device you are able to quickly check Mavic Mini battery status, level of charge and other informations.